How to access national parks and hiking trails in Estonia by public transport

 Resources

 • RMK is the governmental organisation that manages the state forests.
 Its website is chock-full of information on hikes and camping spots.
 Although it does offer driving instructions, it usually doesn’t mention public transport.
 That’s for you to find out.
+A missed chance, if you ask us!

 • Elron.
 On the website of Estonia’s train company, you can find a journey planner and travel and ticket information.